Red64llc/red64-plugins/plugins/core/commands/red64-init.md

 - The default token budget of 3000 tokens aligns with the product mission metrics
 - Priority values are lower number = higher priority
 - All features flags default to false for this milestone
+- Standards enabled list is empty by default; use `/red64:standards-enable` to add standards